 Overview

 Effective June 19, 2026, a new European consumer protection framework (EU Directive 2023/2673) goes into effect.
 Because this is an EU-wide directive, individual member states are applying these requirements through their own local laws separately.
 For example, Germany is implementing this on the same date via an updated national consumer contract act (German consumer protection law).
 Across the region, this framework mandates that platforms and vendors provide end-customers with a legally compliant, self-service "Withdrawal Button" for eligible online bookings.
 This EU directive requires a self-service withdrawal option for undated inventory types within 14 days of purchase.
-To help you automate compliance and protect your weekend availability, bookingkit includes a centralized Cancellation Policies tab.
+To help you automate compliance and protect your weekend availability, bookingkit includes a centralised Cancellation Policies tab.

 Step-by-Step Vendor Setup